 Food types and bowel cancer

 This page tells you about the foods in our daily diets and how they may affect the risk of bowel cancer.
-There is information about
+You can find the following information

 Food types and bowel cancer

-- Fibre and bowel cancer – we know from research that fibre (mostly in fruit, vegetables and cereals) is likely to protect against bowel cancer
+- Fibre – we know from research that fibre (particularly cereals and whole grains) is likely to protect against bowel cancer

-- Fruit, vegetables and bowel cancer – the large European Prospective Investigation into Cancer and Nutrition (EPIC) study has shown that people who eat a lot of fruit and vegetables have a lower bowel cancer risk
+- Fruit and vegetables – the large European Prospective Investigation into Cancer and Nutrition (EPIC) study has shown that people who eat a lot of fruit and vegetables may have a lower bowel cancer risk

-- Meat and bowel cancer – eating a lot of red meat, particularly processed meat, increases bowel cancer risk
+- Meat – eating a lot of red meat, particularly processed meat, increases bowel cancer risk

-- Fish and bowel cancer – eating more fish probably lowers your risk of bowel cancer
+- Fish – eating more fish probably lowers your risk of bowel cancer

-- Calcium and bowel cancer – diets high in calcium may lower the risk of bowel cancer
+- Calcium and vitamin D – high intakes of calcium and vitamin D may lower the risk of bowel cancer

 You can view and print the quick guides for all the pages in the about bowel cancer section.

 Fibre is found mostly in fruit, vegetables and cereals, including flour and bread.
-A lot of research has looked at fibre and colorectal cancer.
+A lot of research has looked at fibre and bowel cancer.

 Recent research from the World Cancer Research Fund, including EPIC (the European study into the effect of diet on cancer risk), has suggested that fibre protects against bowel cancer.
 More than 8 separate studies showed that people who ate the most fibre had the lowest bowel cancer risk.
 And those who ate the least had the highest bowel cancer risk.
 The foods studied were all natural foods, such as fruit, vegetables and cereals, and not fibre supplements or foods with artificially added fibre.